npmcdn-to-unpkg-bot/zodiac/README.md

 ### What about jQuery or other libs?

-Zodiac will hopefully replace the need for libraries like jQuery for a lot of use cases, but you can still use it if you want.
+Zodiac will hopefully replace the need for libraries like jQuery for most applications, but you can still use it if you want.
 Just keep track of `$`, and Zodiac should work fine with most libraries.

-# Benefits over React
+### Benefits over React

 - Faster renderer(? -- should be close to optimal, but not tested yet!)
 - About 20k minified (without babel polyfill for older browsers)